Nazarcoskunn/FinTrack/README.md

 ## Frontend

-I developed a simple UI using React.
+In this project, I developed a simple user interface using React.

-Features:
+My goal was to consume the backend API I built and present the data to the user, while also allowing basic interactions through the UI.

-- Display stock list
+On the frontend side, I implemented:

-- Add stock
+Displaying the stock list
-- Delete stock
+Adding new stocks
-- Refresh stock price
+Deleting stocks
-- Show last price and update time
+Refreshing stock prices
-- Show average prices
+Showing last price and last updated time of each stock Displaying average price data
-- Show highest / lowest values
+Showing highest and lowest average values in a dashboard Adding a simple chart to visualize average prices
-- Chart visualization
+I used Axios to connect the React application to the backend API.

-Axios is used for API communication.
+The frontend project is located in a separate folder:

 ---